Nenkai/gt-modding-hub/docs/builds/gt6.md

-Compared to GT5, GT6 is internally a game that has been tidied up.
+Compared to GT5, GT6 is internally a game that has been heavily tidied up.
 More standard formats are in use and most bits that were previously hardcoded are no longer a concern.
-It's the first game to internally introduce [TinyWeb](../concepts/adhoc/tinyweb.md), used for some live events.
+It's the first game to use SQLite as its [SpecDB](../concepts/specdb.md), internally introduce [TinyWeb](../concepts/adhoc/tinyweb.md) for some live events, and implement asynchronous programming into the Adhoc language.

 ---